MicroEJ/docs/VEEPortingGuide/systemView.rst

       * Add these includes ``#include "task.h"``, ``#include "LLMJVM_MONITOR_SYSVIEW.h"``, ``#include "LLTRACE_SYSVIEW_configuration.h"``, ``#include "SEGGER_SYSVIEW_configuration.h"``
-        and the include that declares the external variable ``pvMEJCoreEngineTask``. ``pvMEJCoreEngineTask`` must be the FreeRTOS task handle used to create the MicroEJ Core Engine task.
+        and the include that declares the external variable ``pvMEJCoreEngineTask``. ``pvMEJCoreEngineTask`` must be the FreeRTOS task handle used to create the Core Engine task.
 Initializes this variable at ``NULL`` before the call of the FreeRTOS scheduler.
       * In function ``_cbSendSystemDesc(void)``, add this instruction: ``SEGGER_SYSVIEW_SendSysDesc("N="SYSVIEW_APP_NAME",D="SYSVIEW_DEVICE_NAME",O=FreeRTOS");`` before ``SEGGER_SYSVIEW_SendSysDesc("I#15=SysTick");``.
       * Replace the ``Global function`` section with this code: